hariravendran/AutoProvisioningWebApp/README.md

 ## Overview

-This repository contains scripts and configurations to automate the setup of a multi-tier web application stack for the **VentureHub Project**.
+This repository contains a framework for automating the setup of a multi-tier web application stack for the VentureHub Project.
 Designed for both Windows and macOS (Intel), this project leverages Vagrant and VirtualBox to create a local development environment that is repeatable and easy to manage.

 ## Prerequisites